y-scope/ystdlib-cpp/README.md

 #### Using CMake

-`ystdlib_LIBRARIES` can be set in CMake using `-D` in the generation step.
+Set using the `-D` flag in the generation step.
 For example:

 ```shell
 cmake -S . -B ./build -Dystdlib_LIBRARIES="containers;io_interface"